 Furthermore, as more stringent criteria, including the Holding Foreign Companies Accountable Act, or the HFCAA, have been imposed by the SEC and the Public Company Accounting Oversight Board, or the PCAOB, recently, our ADSs may be prohibited from trading in the United States if our auditor cannot be fully inspected.
 Our auditor, Friedman LLP, the independent registered public accounting firm that issued the audit report included in this prospectus, is a firm registered with the PCAOB.
 Friedman LLP is headquartered in Manhattan, New York and has been inspected by the PCAOB on a regular basis.
-Therefore, we believe that, as of the date of this prospectus, our auditor is not subject to the determinations announced by the PCAOB on December 16, 2021 relating to the PCAOB's inability to inspect or investigate completely registered public accounting firms headquartered in mainland China of the PRC or Hong Kong because of a position taken by one or more authorities in the PRC or Hong Kong.
-For more information on these risks and other risks you should consider before over matters such as electing directors and approving material mergers, acquisitions, strategic collaborations or other business combination transactions.
-As a result, we are a "controlled company" as defined under the Nasdaq Stock Market Rules.
-For so long as we remain a controlled company as defined under that rule, we are exempt from, and our shareholders generally are not provided with the benefits of, some of the Nasdaq Stock Market corporate governance requirements.
+Therefore, we believe that, as of the date of this prospectus, our auditor is not subject to the determinations announced by the PCAOB on December 16, 2021 relating to the PCAOB's inability to inspect or inspect or investigate completely registered public accounting firms headquartered in mainland China of the PRC or Hong Kong because of a position taken by one or more authorities in the PRC or Hong Kong.
+For more information on these risks and other risks you should consider before buying our ADSs, see "Risk Factors" beginning on page 16.
+We cannot assure you whether Nasdaq or other regulatory authorities will apply additional or more stringent criteria to us.
+Such uncertainty could cause the market price of our ADSs to be materially and adversely affected.